How often have you heard that before?

 The next time you find yourself with flailing legs and resistant horse, stop and reconsider: are you using all your aids in unison?

-If you liked this article, and would like to download a free pdf eBook of all the #1 Rider Problem series (a total of 5 articles), click here for more information.
+If you liked this article, and would like to download a free pdf eBook of all the #1 Rider Problem series, click here for more information.

 Don’t miss a single issue of Horse Listening!
 If you like what you are reading, become a subscriber and receive updates when new Horse Listening articles are published!
 Your email address will not be used on any other distribution list.
 Subscribe to Horse Listening by Email